Have your Bag Ready for Pop-Up Training

-Following a growing trend at universities around the country, Pop-Up Classes are emerging in corporate training world as well.
+Following a growing trend at universities around the country, Pop-Up Classes are emerging in the corporate training world as well.

 Pop–up classes are short workshops that aren’t part of a standard curriculum.
-Rather, they are impromptu learning events that give learners the chance to explore a hot new topic or bring much needed material to an eager group.
-Because they’re often put together quickly, having ready-to-go materials on-hand is key.
+Rather, they are impromptu learning events that give learners the chance to explore a hot new topic or bring much-needed material to an eager group.
+Because they’re often put together quickly, having ready-to-go materials on hand is key.

 I like to do the same for training sessions–to have my basic kit ready-to-go.
 Then, all I have to add are the particulars for the next event.